vihugoos/rentalx-cars/README.md

 **RF** (<i>Functional Requirements</i>)
 - It must be possible registration a new car.
-- It must be possible to list all categories.

 **RN** (<i>Business Rules</i>)
 - It must not be possible to register a car with an existing license plate.